Need Help Choosing?

 Water Trampoline FAQs

 Once you have an anchor and connection line positioned, it takes about 30 minutes to set up the Rave Aqua Jump.
 You only need to inflate the tube and attach the springs and jump surface.
-An Aquaglide Supertramp will take a bit longer as you must attach the metal bars to the inflated tube.
+An Aquaglide Supertramp or Ricochet will take a bit longer as you must attach the metal bars to the inflated tube.
 A bouncer can be set up in about 15 to 20 minutes.
 It takes about 5-10 minutes to inflate each of the attachments, and another 5 to 10 minutes to attach them properly to your water trampoline or bounce platform.

 We highly recommend using a High Speed Inflator.
 With this inflator, it only takes about 10 to 20 minutes to inflate your water trampoline, depending on the tube size.
 Using the exhaust side of a good quality shop vacuum is also an effective way of swiftly inflating the tube.
 An inflation adaptor may be supplied with the water trampoline or can be purchased separately to allow you to connect to most shop vacuums.